 Are NDEs that Include a Visit to Heaven Consistent with What the Bible Teaches?

-In answering this question, we will first consider a few biblical passages pertaining to the afterlife and then we will consider what several NDE investigators have to say about the afterlife.
+In answering this question, we will first consider a few scriptures pertaining to the afterlife and then we will consider what several NDE investigators have to say about the afterlife.

 John 3:16-18: “For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life.
 For God did not send His Son into the world to condemn the world, but that the world through Him might be saved.
 He who believes in Him is not condemned; but he who does not believe is condemned already, because he has not believed in the name of the only begotten Son of God.”

 This biblical passage states clearly that only those who believe in (i.e., trust in) God’s Son (i.e., Jesus Christ) will have everlasting life (i.e., eternal salvation).

 John 14:6: “Jesus said . . ., ‘I am the way, the truth, and the life.
 No one comes to the Father except through Me.’”

 This verse of scripture suggests that any religious belief that does not include trusting in Jesus Christ as Savior provides no assurance of eternal salvation.

 Revelation 20:14-15: “Death and Hades were cast into the lake of fire.
 This is the second death.
 And anyone not found written in the Book of Life was cast into the lake of fire.”

 In light of Revelation 20:10 and 21:27, Revelation 20:14-15 indicates that any person whose name is not written in the Lamb’s (i.e., Jesus Christ’s) Book of Life will be thrown into the same lake of fire where Satan will be cast.